Peermedu / Peermade

 Hill Station | Nature

-Best time to visit Peermedu is April - June and September-November.
+The best time to visit Peermedu is April - June, and September-November.